klahrich/chiefhustler/content/posts/why-write.md

 What I want is easy: a good life for me and my family.

 Then the question is: what does my ego want?
-Easy as well; the same thing yours want: to feel important.
+Easy as well; the same thing yours: to feel important.

 That's why I write and publish these random thoughts online.
 It's the sole reason.
 It makes me someone who writes stuff online.
 It's like a candy for my ego.
 A little nutrition.